jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/index.md

 # Cloud Pak for Automation

 !!! info
-    Updated 1/19/2022
+    Updated 1/28/2022

-IBM Cloud Pak for Business Automation is a set of integrated market-leading software, running on top of Red Hat OpenShift and therefore built for any hybrid cloud.
+[IBM Cloud Pak for Business Automation](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.3) is a set of integrated market-leading software, running on top of Red Hat OpenShift and therefore built for any hybrid cloud.
 Support following business automation capabilities — for content, decisions, process mining, RPA, workflows, and document processing, but add uniform platform experience, better component reuse.